jimdigriz/debian-mssp4/README.md

     Partition table entries are not in disk order.

 **N.B.** you should set your swap space to about 1.5x the amount of memory you have to make sure you have space to hibernate

-Once done here, you may want to go back into Windows and re-enable hibernation and the paging file.

 # Installing Debian